Mercia Growth Fund

 - Expects to invest in up to 20 companies

-Mercia manages university and government funds to develop and commercialise products deriving from university technology.
-Often a university will invest directly in promising technology and there may even be government or EU grants to help fund the start-up business.
-Mercia then invests alongside.
+Mercia Fund Management, which runs the Mercia Growth Fund, is a subsidiary of Mercia Technologies PLC, the AIM-listed technology investors with £225 assets under management.
+The group manages university and government funds to develop and commercialise products deriving from university technology.
+Often a university will invest directly in promising technology and there may even be government or EU grants to help fund the start-up business; Mercia then invests alongside.

 Mercia was formed in 2000 to manage money for the West Midlands Enterprise fund.
 Dr Mark Payton, the CEO, led Mercia’s buyout from West Midlands Enterprise in 2010.
 This opened the door to external investors and its first EIS fund.
 Recently Mercia bought northern venture capital manager Enterprise Ventures resulting in a total investment team of 32 and over £300 million funds under management.